-THE lovely gossamer fabrics of the season lend themselves with fascinating effect to the manipulation of fluffy flounces and ruffles; and these elaborate trimmings are appropriately confined to them and to soft or thin silks.
+rics of the season lend them-

+selves with fascinating effect to the manipulation of fluffy flounces and ruffles; and these elaborate trimmings are appropriately confined to them and to soft or thin silks.
 Our illustration shows a smart gown of pale green organdie trimmed with plat Valenciennes.
 The plain foundation skirt is cut by the slip pattern of the "Anawanda," described in another column, and it is hung over a slip of green taffeta cut the same shape.
-The flounces are from five to six inches wide, according to the length of the skirt, and they overlap from an inch to an inch and a half. blouse of white mousseline de soie or fancy gauze 'has a fitted lining of the taffeta.
-The long puffed sleeves can be of the mousseline de soie or of organdie like the jacket: the fronts of the jacket are completely covered with frills of lace, and six rows are carried across the back,
+The flounces are from five to six inches wide, according to the length of the skirt, and they overlap from an inch to an inch and a half.
+The full blouse of white mousseline de soie or fancy gauze has a fitted lining of the taffeta.
+The long puffed sleeves can be of the mousseline de soie or of organdie like the jacket; the fronts of the jacket are completely covered with frills of lace, and six rows are carried across the back, leaving a plain space only across the shoulders.
+Lace-edged ruffles of the organdie trim the tops of the sleeves, and can be sewed to the jacket if the sleeves match the blouse.
+The girdle and stock-collar are of pansy-colored Liberty satin, harmonizing with the fancy straw hat, which is trimmed with lilies of the valley and green ribbon.
+The patterns of the blouse and jacket are given together as the "Strowbridge."